SCIInstitute/ShapeWorks/Documentation/Groom.md

 * reflectCenterFilename: The filename where the image center about which reflection occured will be stored.
 * inputDirection: Direction along which to reflect.
 * meshFormat: Mesh file format such as "vtk" or "ply"

+#### Mesh to volume
+This tool generates a binary volume and distance transform from a ".ply" mesh.
+If an image corresponding to the mesh exists, the origin, spacing, and size settings should be the same as this image.
+This information can be acquired using the WriteImageInfoToText tool.

+``
+TopologyPreservingSmoothing parameterFile.xml
+``

+Here is the list of all parameters in the parameter file.
+* mesh: The file name of the input mesh.
+* origin_x: The x origin of the output ".nrrd" files.
+* origin_y: The y origin of the output ".nrrd" files.
+* origin_z: The z origin of the output ".nrrd" files.
+* size_x: The x size of the output ".nrrd" files.
+* size_y: The y size of the output ".nrrd" files.
+* size_z: The z size of the output ".nrrd" files.
+* spacing_x: The x spacing of the output ".nrrd" files.
+* spacing_y: The y spacing of the output ".nrrd" files.
+* spacing_z: The z spacing of the output ".nrrd" files.

 ### Alignment